Stokes' law: Statement of the law

+Depending on desired accuracy, the failure to meet these assumptions may or may not require the use of a more complicated model.
+To 10% error, for instance, velocities need be limited to those giving Re < 1.

 For molecules Stokes' law is used to define their Stokes radius and diameter.

 The CGS unit of kinematic viscosity was named "stokes" after his work.

 Applications

 Stokes' law is the basis of the falling-sphere viscometer, in which the fluid is stationary in a vertical glass tube.
 A sphere of known size and density is allowed to descend through the liquid.
 If correctly selected, it reaches terminal velocity, which can be measured by the time it takes to pass two marks on the tube.
 Electronic sensing can be used for opaque fluids.
 Knowing the terminal velocity, the size and density of the sphere, and the density of the liquid, Stokes' law can be used to calculate the viscosity of the fluid.
 A series of steel ball bearings of different diameters are normally used in the classic experiment to improve the accuracy of the calculation.
 The school experiment uses glycerine or golden syrup as the fluid, and the technique is used industrially to check the viscosity of fluids used in processes.
 Several school experiments often involve varying the temperature and/or concentration of the substances used in order to demonstrate the effects this has on the viscosity.
 Industrial methods include many different oils, and polymer liquids such as solutions.

 The importance of Stokes' law is illustrated by the fact that it played a critical role in the research leading to at least three Nobel Prizes.

 Stokes' law is important for understanding the swimming of microorganisms and sperm; also, the sedimentation of small particles and organisms in water, under the force of gravity.

 In air, the same theory can be used to explain why small water droplets (or ice crystals) can remain suspended in air (as clouds) until they grow to a critical size and start falling as rain (or snow and hail).
 Similar use of the equation can be made in the settling of fine particles in water or other fluids.